Plug-in Hybrid Vehicles (PHEV): What Are They & How Do They Work?

 Anatomy of a BEV | Photo: Nissan

 A battery-electric vehicle, or BEV, runs solely on electricity.
 Examples include Tesla, the Chevrolet Bolt, Porsche Taycan, and Nissan Leaf.
 You plug it in, charge it up, and drive it.
-BEVs available for the 2022 model year have an official range (calculated by Natural Resources Canada, or NRCan, which oversees all vehicle fuel economy numbers) spanning from 146 km to 837 km on a charge.
-Most are around 300 to 400 km.
-If a BEV runs out of battery power, it has to be recharged before it can be driven again.
+The available range will depend on the vehicle, but if a BEV runs out of battery power, it has to be recharged before it can be driven again.

 Hybrid vehicle: gasoline engine and electric motor